SubnauticaModding/Nautilus/Nautilus/Documentation/tutorials/title-addons.md

 var customData = new TitleScreenHandler.CustomTitleData("MyModLocalizationKey", objectAddon, musicAddon, skyChangeAddon);
 ```

 After creating your custom data, you will need to register it with Nautilus by calling `TitleScreenHandler.RegisterTitleScreenObject`.
 This method takes in a key for your custom title data, so that if you add multiple custom title datas Nautilus knows how to keep track of which is active.
-The key needs to be unique within the datas added by your mod.
+The key needs to be unique within the data added by your mod.

 Here is an example of how to register your data:
 ```csharp